zhilagithub/airbnb-tableau-dashboard/README.md

 ## Business Questions

-- How does average listing price vary by number of bedrooms?
+* How does average listing price vary by number of bedrooms?
-- Which ZIP codes have the highest average Airbnb prices?
+* Which ZIP codes have the highest average Airbnb prices?
-- How are Airbnb listings geographically distributed?
+* How are Airbnb listings geographically distributed?
-- How do listing prices change over time?
+* How do listing prices change over time?
-- How many listings are available for different bedroom counts?
+* How many listings are available for different bedroom counts?

 ## Dashboard Features

 The Tableau dashboard includes:

-- **Average Price by Bedroom** — compares average listing prices across bedroom counts.
+* **Average Price by Bedroom** — compares average listing prices across bedroom counts.
-- **Listings by Bedroom Count** — shows the number of available listings by property size.
+* **Listings by Bedroom Count** — shows the number of available listings by property size.
-- **Price by ZIP Code** — compares average prices across geographic areas.
+* **Price by ZIP Code** — compares average prices across geographic areas.
-- **Geographic Map** — displays Airbnb listings across ZIP codes.
+* **Geographic Map** — displays Airbnb listings across ZIP codes.
-- **Weekly Price Trend** — shows how listing prices change throughout the year.
+* **Weekly Price Trend** — shows how listing prices change throughout the year.

 ## Tools Used

-- Tableau
+* Tableau
-- Data Visualization
+* Data visualization
-- Geographic Analysis
+* Geographic analysis
-- Interactive Dashboard Development
+* Interactive dashboards

 ## Dataset

 The project uses the **Airbnb Listings 2016 Dataset** available on Kaggle.

 **Data Source:**
 https://www.kaggle.com/datasets/alexanderfreberg/airbnb-listings-2016-dataset

 ## View Interactive Dashboard